 1.6.
-Duration and financial impact of the proposal/initiative

-X limited duration

-X In effect from year 2025 to year 2027

-□ Financial impact from YYYY to YYYY for commitment appropriations and from YYYY to YYYY for payment appropriations.

-□ unlimited duration

-Implementation with a start-up period from YYYY to YYYY,

-followed by full-scale operation.
+Duration and financial impact of the proposal/initiative X limited duration • X In effect from year 2024 to year 2025 • ☐ Financial impact from YYYY to YYYY for commitment appropriations and from YYYY to YYYY for payment appropriations. □ unlimited duration Implementation with a start-up period from YYYY to YYYY, followed by full-scale operation.
 1.7.
-Method(s) of budget implementation planned

-X Direct management by the Commission

-- X by its departments, including by its staff in the Union delegations; - D by the executive agencies

-□ Shared management with the Member States

-□ Indirect management by entrusting budget implementation tasks to:

-- $\Box$ third countries or the bodies they have designated; - $\Box$ international organisations and their agencies (to be specified); - $\Box$ the EIB and the European Investment Fund; - D bodies referred to in Articles 70 and 71 of the Financial Regulation; - - □ public law bodies; - bodies governed by private law with a public service mission to the extent that they are provided with adequate financial guarantees; - - □ bodies governed by the private law of a Member State that are entrusted with the implementation of a public-private partnership and that are provided with adequate financial guarantees; - □ bodies or persons entrusted with the implementation of specific actions in the CFSP pursuant to Title V of the TEU, and identified in the relevant basic act. - If more than one management mode is indicated, please provide details in the 'Comments' section.
+Method(s) of budget implementation planned 11 X Direct management by the Commission • X by its departments, including by its staff in the Union delegations; • □ by the executive agencies ☐ Shared management with the Member States ☐ Indirect management by entrusting budget implementation tasks to: • ☐ third countries or the bodies they have designated; • ☐ international organisations and their agencies (to be specified); • ☐ the EIB and the European Investment Fund; • □ bodies referred to in Articles 70 and 71 of the Financial Regulation; • □ public law bodies; • \square bodies governed by private law with a public service mission to the extent that they are provided with adequate financial guarantees; • □ bodies governed by the private law of a Member State that are entrusted with the implementation of a public-private partnership and that are provided with adequate financial guarantees; • \square bodies or persons entrusted with the implementation of specific actions in the CFSP pursuant to Title V of the TEU, and identified in the relevant basic act.